appliedrelevance/epibus/doc/modbus_connection.md

 4. **Unit**: (Type: Int) Represents the unit identifier in the Modbus network.
 It is useful for distinguishing between different devices on the same network.

-5. **Locations**: (Type: Table, Options: "Modbus Location") This field links to the Modbus Location DocType, allowing the specification of various locations or points within the Modbus device.
+5. **Locations**: (Type: Table, Options: "Modbus Signal") This field links to the Modbus Signal DocType, allowing the specification of various locations or points within the Modbus device.

 ### Permissions
 The permissions for creating, reading, updating, and deleting Modbus Connection are typically restricted to roles like 'System Manager', 'Modbus Administrator', and 'Modbus User'.